Preservation Possibilities

 To demonstrate the development potential of the site, the Preservation Alliance commissioned conceptual architectural renderings of the site.
 These renderings model how future development of the site can accommodate preservation of the Roundhouse, including the introduction of desired programmatic uses as well as opportunities for additional development, all primarily sited on the parcel’s large surface parking lot to the south.
 Current zoning would allow a range of configurations, from a tall, high rise to lower-slung infill, with allowable uses ranging from residential, commercial to institutional, or some combination of these.

 Docomomo US/ Greater Philadelphia, in collaboration with the Preservation Alliance, has prepared and submitted a nomination to the Philadelphia Register of Historic Places, which would protect the building from demolition and insensitive alteration.
-The most recent version of the nomination was submitted to the Philadelphia Historical Commission in December 2022, and is currently awaiting review by Historical Commission staff.
+At the November 2024 Historical Commission meeting, the Commission narrowly rejected designation in a 6-6 vote, as a tie vote fails.
+While this outcome is not what we hoped for, we remain steadfast in our commitment to advocate for the reuse of this clearly significant structure.

 It is our hope that any forthcoming RFP strongly encourages, if not mandates, retention of the Police Administration Building, similar to recent dispositions of former city facilities such as the Family Court Building at 1801 Vine St and the District 1 Health Center at 500-10 S. Broad St, both of which are currently listed on the Philadelphia Register of Historic Places.